blake1ward/lisaskates/_posts/draft.md

 Trippy, liquidy clockwise movement.
 Some warm, ocean imagery.
 And mushrooms, which I guess are the big marketing draw for these wheels.
 I understand that folks identify, to a degree, with the drugs they take, and merchandising that is probably a profitable idea.

+Here are some other artists that have found success with merchandising their drug of choice.

 Mushrooms:

 Other:

+Drugs go with skateboarding.
+I wouldn't be the first person to recognize that.
+I like the psychoactive experience of mushrooms.
+But tripping is somewhat of a private, special experience, and I think selling something to me based on the *idea* of that to me is kinda weird.
+It takes something away from the intensity of the experience felt.

+I am a hypocrite, though, because I am sold on other wheel art because of the idea of the felt experience that I identify with on the wheels.
+I might have somewhat of a post-traumautic response to drug imagery in marketing once I realized, as a younger person, that the Grateful Dead all became exceptionally wealthy.

 <img src="/lisaskates/images/1/9.png">